ned14/status-code/doc/custom_domain_worked_example.md

 If you would like to see this custom status code and domain in action, you can find it in an online C++ compiler at [https://wandbox.org/permlink/cRDS3kWqcAmYHBD6](https://wandbox.org/permlink/cRDS3kWqcAmYHBD6).

+You can also find the source code for the above in example/thrown_exception.cpp.